pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-type-code-with-state-strategy.md

 ###

-1.en.
-Use <a href="/self-encapsulate-field">Self Encapsulate Field</a> to create a getter for the field that contains type code.
+1. Use <a href="/self-encapsulate-field">Self Encapsulate Field</a> to create a getter for the field that contains type code.

-2.en.
-Create a new class that will play the role of <i>state</i> (or <i>strategy</i>).
+2. Create a new class that will play the role of *state*  (or *strategy* ).
 Create an abstract getter of the coded field in it.

-3.en.
-Create state subclasses for each value of the coded type.
+3. Create state subclasses for each value of the coded type.

-4.en.
-In the abstract state class, create a static factory method that accepts the value of the coded type as a parameter.
+4. In the abstract state class, create a static factory method that accepts the value of the coded type as a parameter.
 Depending on this parameter, the factory method will create objects of various states.
 For this, in its code create a large conditional; it will be the only one when refactoring is complete.

-5.en.
-In the original class, change the type of the coded field to the state class.
+5. In the original class, change the type of the coded field to the state class.
 In the field's setter, call the factory state method for getting new state objects.

-6.en.
-Move the fields and methods from the superclass to the corresponding state subclasses.
+6. Move the fields and methods from the superclass to the corresponding state subclasses.

-7.en.
-When everything movable has been moved, use <a href="/replace-conditional-with-polymorphism">Replace Conditional with Polymorphism</a> in order to get rid of conditionals that use type code once and for all.
+7. When everything movable has been moved, use <a href="/replace-conditional-with-polymorphism">Replace Conditional with Polymorphism</a> in order to get rid of conditionals that use type code once and for all.